multiprocessio/datastation/README.md

 database queries, API requests, files, and custom scripts without requiring ETL processes or maintenance of a new large database.

-It can be run on a single laptop as a desktop application or as a web application for entire teams.
+Developers can try it out as a desktop application on their own laptop where data never leaves the laptop.
+Or the application can be installed as a server so the entire team can build and view dashboards.

 ![A screenshot of app.datastation.multiprocess.io](./screenshot.png)